mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Immediate Analysis:**
 If party has First Component, she examines it:

 > *"Oh my gods, this is REAL.
-Look at these rune patterns—Pre-Sundering syntax, but the underlying matrix suggests Primordial craftsmanship.
+Look at these rune patterns—Pre-Worldrend syntax, but the underlying matrix suggests Primordial craftsmanship.
 No wonder it's indestructible.
 The gods didn't MAKE it, they STOLE it from beings that predate divine existence.
 This thing is OLDER than theology!"*

 **Arcana DC 16 (Understanding Her):**
 - She's correct about Component origins